 From Idea to Story—Workshop

 Student workshops can be customized for particular groups.
-Whether you’re looking to prime fourth-graders for persuasive writing, expand on the concept of beginning-middle-end, or fleshing out moments into scenes, an interactive workshop can motivate kids and reinforce classroom teachings.
+Whether you’re looking to prime fourth-graders for persuasive writing, expand on the concept of beginning-middle-end, expanding a moment into a scene, or writing biography, or something else—an interactive workshop can motivate kids and reinforce classroom teachings.
 This workshop can focus on nonfiction or fiction.

-Tailored to the needs of your conference, workshop, or class, my presentation may include information about the business side of writing for children, the pre-publication apprenticeship period, trade vs. educational/work-for-hire markets, writing across cultures, working with editors, finding an agent, and the nitty-gritty of queries, synopsis, cover letters, etc.
+Tailored to the needs of your conference, workshop, or class, my presentation may include information about the business side of writing for children, the pre-publication apprenticeship period, trade vs. educational/work-for-hire markets, writing across cultures, working with editors, finding an agent, and the nitty-gritty of queries, synopsis, cover letters, or somethig else.